ZenonSeth/respec/roadmap.md

 - Size-less `field[]`<br>
-  Reason: Edge-case usage, and most of its usage is for trivial forms that don't require any complex laying out of elements
+  Reason: Edge-case usage, and most of its usage is for trivial forms that don't require any complex laying out of elements.<br>
+  Note that regular `field[]` elements and all their functionalities are fully supported.